tobiasvl/tobiasvl.github.io/_drafts/write-an-schip-emulator.md

 ### `FX0A`: Get key

-This instruction "blocks"; it stops executing instructions and waits for key input (or loops forever, unless a key is pressed).
+This instruction "blocks"; it stops execution and waits for key input.
 In other words, if you followed my advice earlier and increment PC after fetching each instruction, then it should be _decremented_ again here unless a key is pressed.
 Otherwise, PC should simply not be incremented.

-Although this instruction stops the program from executing further instructions, the timers (delay timer and sound timer) should still be decreased while it's waiting.

 If a key is pressed while this instruction is waiting for input, its hexadecimal value will be put in `VX` and execution continues.